S-624

 Plain Language

-Covered platforms must implement a detailed chatbot identification process with four specific mandatory disclosures: (1) the chatbot is not human, human-like, or sentient; (2) it is a computer program based on statistical analysis of human text; (3) it cannot experience emotions; and (4) it has no personal preferences or feelings.
-This disclosure must be under 300 words, clearly presented, and readily accessible.
-Users must provide affirmative informed consent (e.g., clicking 'I understand') confirming they understand the chatbot's nature and limitations.
-Deceptive design elements in the consent flow are prohibited.
-Critically, the identification and consent process must be repeated at the start of each new session — not just at initial onboarding — and must be separate from any privacy policy or other consent process.
-This is among the most prescriptive AI identity disclosure requirements in any U.S. jurisdiction.
+Covered platforms must implement a detailed chatbot identification disclosure process with four specific elements: the chatbot must be identified as (1) not human, human-like, or sentient, (2) a computer program mimicking conversation based on statistical analysis, (3) incapable of emotions like love or lust, and (4) without personal preferences or feelings.
+This disclosure must be under 300 words, readily accessible, and clearly presented.
+Users must provide affirmative, informed consent (e.g., clicking 'I understand') confirming they understand the chatbot's identity and limitations.
+Platforms may not use deceptive design elements to manipulate the consent process.
+Critically, this identification and consent process must be repeated at the start of each new session and must be separate from privacy policies or other consent processes.
+This is among the most prescriptive AI identity disclosure requirements in any U.S. chatbot statute.

 Statutory Text